 STUDENT ASSISTANCE: The following resources are available to assist you in successful completion of this course: A. Student assistants are available in the photo lab during all hours of operation and will assist you with the distribution of equipment and supplies and answer questions.

-B. The LRC has one of the largest collections of photographic resource materials in West Texas including periodicals, video and slide/audio tapes and photographic books.

-Use of cell phones in the classroom, studios and labs is prohibited.
+B. The LRC has one of the largest collections of photographic resource materials in West Texas, including periodicals, video, slide/audio tapes, and photographic books.
+In regard to talking, texting, or surfing, the use of cell phones in the classroom, studios, and labs is prohibited.
 Please silence phones and put them away prior to entering the photo work areas.
 If you must take an emergency call, please go to the hallways outside our work areas.